Last updated on September 18th, 2018 at 03:08 am

 DAY 9: HALONG BAY – HANOI

 Wake up to fresh coffee and a wholesome breakfast before cruising back to Halong City.
 En route the junk weaves through strange-shaped rock formations that invite comparisons from fighting cocks to dragons.
 After another wonderful fresh seafood early lunch on board disembark at the dock at Halong City.
 Transfer back to Hanoi.

-Contact us for more information about this vietnam family vacation
+Contact us for more information about this North Vietnam Family Vacation 9 Days.